Vinyl records are back, and email is here to stay. Did you think you’d be hearing that statement here in 2019?

 That’s a great goal to have when developing an email marketing strategy for our virtual businesses.
 Generosity and authenticity apply to the way we interact with our email list, as it does in any of our interactions online.

-If you’ve been a Virtual Assistant for a while, how did you start building your email list from scratch?
+If you’ve been a freelancer or virtual assistant for a while, how did you start building your email list from scratch?
 And if you’re just starting out, what strategies do you think might work for you?

 Please share your thoughts in the comments below.